 17. Remuneration

-A member, other than a member who is an officer of the Public Service of the State, shall be paid such remuneration and travelling and other allowances as the Minister from time to time determines on the recommendation of the Minister for Public Sector Management 3.
+A member, other than a member who is an officer of the Public Service of the State, shall be paid such remuneration and travelling and other allowances as the Minister from time to time determines on the recommendation of the Public Sector Commissioner.

+[Section 17 amended by No. 39 of 2010 s.
+89.]

 18. Protection of Board and members

 The Board and a member shall not be liable for any thing done or omitted to be done in good faith for the purposes of this Act by the Board or a member.